jeffreykegler/old_kollos/notes/misc/loup2.md

 where the an `ON` bit can mean "nullable" or "productive", as required.

+## Possible improvement

+It won't change the time complexity, but using a "work queue" instead of a "work stack" -- that is a FIFO instead of a LIFO -- might be faster in practice.
+Note that since no symbol is pushed more than once, the stack (or queue) will never be larger than the number of symbols, and may therefore be of fixed size.

 ## Proof of correctness

 Folks who don't care about proofs can stop reading here.